Africa-Wide Information (Ebsco)

 Search operators

 You can use Boolean operators in all databases on the Ebsco platform to make your search broader (OR) or more specific (AND / NOT).
-If you combine different operators within one search, it is best to use brackets to structure the order of the operations within your search.
+If you combine different operators within one search, it's best to use brackets to structure the order of the operations within your search.

 There are various options for wildcards: